The CUNY Advanced Science Research Center

 A wall of state-of-the-art display monitors in a small theater setting will allow researchers to see projections of their work in progress.
 High-performance computing systems will generate graphic displays of predicted molecular structures such as proteins and biological molecular complexes, or intricate weather and environmental models in real time.

 The top floor of the ASRC, as well as its rooftop observatory, will support research efforts in all aspects of remote sensing: sensor development, satellite remote sensing, ground-based field measurements, data processing and analysis, modeling, and forecasting.
-With the Environmental CrossRoads initiative’s focus on global water issues, a collaborative workspace with state-of-the-art instrumentation will be located on this floor.
+With the Environmental Sciences Initiative’s focus on global water issues, a collaborative workspace with state-of-the-art instrumentation will be located on this floor.

 Following is a more detailed look at the rooftop observatory platforms: